dart-lang/pub/doc/repository-spec-v2.md

  * `dart pub token add <hosted-url>`

 This command will prompt the user for the `<token>` on stdin, reducing the risk that the `<token>` is accidentally stored in shell history.
-For security reasons authentication can only be used when `<hosted-url>` uses HTTPS.
+For security reasons, authentication can only be used when `<hosted-url>` uses HTTPS.
 For further details on token management see: `dart pub token --help`.